85 Willow St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-34 acres of Marshfield Conservation land along both the mainstem of the South River and Zenas Brook, a tributary.
+34 acres of Marshfield Conservation land along both the South River and Zenas Brook, a tributary.
 A half-mile of trails through woods and wetlands with bridges and small sections of boardwalk.
-The property connects to Marshfield’s Bridle Path and Rail Trail.
+Pratt Farm connects to Marshfield’s Bridle Path and Rail Trail.

 Features

-Pratt Farm is part of a longer-term plan for the Town of Marshfield — connecting all of the green spaces along the South River in the downtown area to create a South River Greenway.
-This would pull together Veterans Memorial Park, South River Park, Pratt Farm, the Keville Footbridge, Dandelion Park and the Rail Trail/Bridle Path.
+Pratt Farm is part of the South River Greenway, interconnected green spaces along the South River in downtown Marshfield, including Veterans Memorial Park, South River Park, Pratt Farm, the Keville Footbridge, Dandelion Park and the Rail Trail/Bridle Path.

 This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.